rsa17826/vex-plus-plus/readme.md

 - **cameraRotationOnGravityChangeHappensInstantly**: makes is so that when the gravity changes the camera rotates instantly instead of rotating smoothly.
 - **cameraUsesDefaultRotationInEditor**: makes is so that when the editor ui is shown the camera is reset to default rotation instead of keeping the last rotation.
 - **dontChangeCameraRotationOnGravityChange**: makes is so that when when the gravity changes the camera will not be rotated.
+- **smallBlockGridSnapSize**: the size of the grid that small blocks, eg light switch, single spike, 10x spike, etc, will snap to when being moved or resized.
+- **largeBlockGridSnapSize**: the size of the grid that large blocks, eg basic, bomb, bouncy, conveyer, etc, will snap to when being moved or resized.

 ### block settings that apply to many blocks